 Teacher: Correct, there are 4 hundreds block, 3 tens and 1 ones block.
 Who will tell me the number?

 Teacher: Yes (student name), you are correct.
 It is 1431 which is one thousand four hundred and thirty-one.

-(Do the next part in similar way.
-Involve learners in the discussions.)
+(Do the next questions in similar way.
+Involve students in